evolvingstuff/vdw2/content/posts/cancers-reduced-after-2-years-of-2000-iu-vitamin-d-daily-2nd-rct-rct-aug.md

 1. Started with a Loading dose of Vitamin D

-&nbsp;&nbsp;&nbsp;&nbsp;Which would greatly improve post-surgical healing and provide benefits about a year sooner
+> Which would greatly improve post-surgical healing and provide benefits about a year sooner

 1. Had used larger doses for everyone ( 5,000 IU?)